Skip to main content

 3. Alignment Jigs (The Secret to Repeatability) #

 Aligning a workpiece manually with the laser head’s red framing light is slow and prone to errors.
-To solve this, I use two types of alignment jigs depending on whether the honeycomb table is on the bed or not.
+To solve this, I use physical alignment jigs.
+In this setup, the laser frame is attached directly to the jig base, ensuring a fixed relationship between the laser frame and the alignment boundaries.

 4. Software Configuration (LightBurn) #